Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-IMPLEMENTATION-GUIDELINES/AUTH.md

 available, the API _must_ require both application and user credentials.
 These situations are described below.

-### Application Authentication

-In an Ed-Fi REST API, an application is identified when it provides credentials and receives a token that is subsequently used for each interaction during a given period of time (often called a session).
-An Ed-Fi REST API _should_ provide a method of application authentication.
-Two-legged OAuth using the client credentials grant flow is the _recommended_ implementation for application authentication.

-Applications accessing an Ed-Fi REST API _should_ be fully vetted to perform as expected before production application credentials are issued.

 ### System Applications

 Some classes of applications do not naturally operate in the context of a user;